Open Source Security Audit

 On-Demand Open Source Audit

-Built from a Black Duck On-Demand Open Source Audit Bill of Materials, an open source software security audit includes a comprehensive list of reported security vulnerabilities for the components currently in use within your code base(s) derived from National Institute of Standards and Technology (NIST) National Vulnerability Database (NVD) and other sources.
+Built from a Black Duck On-Demand Open Source Audit Bill of Materials, an open source audit includes a comprehensive list of reported security vulnerabilities for the components currently in use within your code base(s) derived from National Institute of Standards and Technology (NIST) National Vulnerability Database (NVD) and other sources.

 The report also provides details on components that contain operational risks by highlighting those that have fallen into disuse or have very slow commit activity, as well as versions that are far out of date.
 Insight into version proliferation are also provided, alerting your team if the code is utilizing multiple versions of the same components.